cdaringe/factorio-type-kit/docs/_posts/get-started.md

 );
 ```

 `onPositionChange` is not defined yet.
-Let's discuss about what it needs to do then draft it.
+Let's discuss what it needs to do then draft it.
 First, it needs to get the player's current speed.
-Next, the speed needs to increase it when running.
+Next, the speed needs to increase the speed when running.
 Because the purpose of the mod is to accelerate the user, we must multiply the previous speed by a scalar every so often.

 ```typescript
 const onPositionChange = (evt: OnPlayerChangedPositionPayload) => {